Music DA

 Program Overview

-Whether you want to take your performing career to new heights or teach at the college level, our Doctor of Arts in Music will help you excel creatively and professionally.
+Whether you want to take your performing career to soaring heights or plan to teach at the college level, our highly flexible Doctor of Arts in Music will help you excel creatively and professionally.

-The University of Northern Colorado offers a highly flexible Doctor of Arts in Music.
 You’ll study with a diverse group of internationally accomplished faculty and musicians and collaborate with talented classmates across disciplines.
-Throughout it all, you’ll develop deep expertise in your chosen area and find many chances to perform, present, conduct and compose.
+Throughout your program, you’ll develop deep expertise in your chosen area and find many chances to perform, present, conduct and compose.

 With a Doctor of Arts in Music, you’ll be prepared to: